open car door puts cyclists on bike path in great danger

 Reckless Endangerment Stays on Your Record

-Reckless endangerment can be charged as either a misdemeanor or a felony in Tennessee, depending on the severity of the circumstances:
+Reckless endangerment can be charged as either a misdemeanor or a felony in Tennessee, depending on the circumstances:

 Expungement of Reckless Endangerment Conviction

-In some cases, Tennessee law allows for the expungement of certain misdemeanor convictions after a waiting period.
-However, reckless endangerment is often not eligible for expungement, especially if it was the result of driving behavior.
+In some cases, Tennessee law permits the expungement of certain misdemeanor convictions after a specified waiting period.
+Under the latest law, misdemeanor reckless endangerment convictions are eligible for expungement.

 our testimonials